pygame-community/pygame-geometry/docs/polygon.rst

     `Polygon` or have an attribute named "polygon".

     Specifically, to construct a `Polygon` you can pass the vertices' positions as separate arguments or inside a Sequence(list or tuple).
+Generators are also accepted.

     Functions that require a `Polygon` argument may also accept these values as Polygons:
     ::